Important Disclosure — Please Read

 Completion and Adjustment Day

 Completion day is when ownership changes hands.
-Key release usually happens after funds are received and title registration is complete.
+Key release typically happens after funds are received and title registration is complete.

 Stage 1